-Project supervisor: Project coordinator: To be nominated by the student (together with project topic) Dr Jayashri Ravishankar, Room EE124D, jayashri.ravishankar@unsw.edu.au
+Project supervisor: To be nominated by the student (together with project topic) Project coordinator: A/Prof. Toan Phung, Room EE107, toan.phung@unsw.edu.au

-Consultations: About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the MEngSc project coordinator.
-ALL email enquiries should be made from your student email address with ELEC9771 in the subject line; otherwise they will not be answered.
+Consultations: About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the ME project coordinator.
+All email enquiries should be made from your student email address with ELEC9120 in the subject line; otherwise they will not be answered.

-Keeping Informed: Announcements may be made via email (to your student email address).
+Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms - in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
+The Moodle name of this course is: ELEC9120 (ME Project A) S1\2016.